A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Introduction

-More often than not, expected and unexpected pitfalls occur when numerical methods are finally moved from a theoretical concept to an actual implementation, let alone on parallel machines.
-A sole convergence analysis of a method is often not enough to prove usefulness in terms of parallel scaling or reduced time-to-solution~\cite{12ways}.
-For example, mathematical theory has shown that the Parareal algorithm (as many others parallel-in-time methods) is either unstable or inefficient when applied to hyperbolic problems~\cite{pararealeigenvalues, pararealadvection, pararealfluids}, therefore new ways to enhance it were developed~\cite{pararealenhanced1, pararealenhanced2, pararealenhanced3}.
-Yet, most of these new approaches have more overhead, leading to less efficiency and applicability.
-One of many potential reasons is a phase-shift error arising from mismatches between the phase speed of coarse and fine propagator~\cite{rup}.
+More often than not, expected and unexpected pitfalls occur when numerical methods are finally moved from a theoretical concept to actual implementation, let alone on parallel machines.
+Sole convergence analysis of a method is often not enough to prove usefulness in terms of parallel scaling or reduced time-to-solution~\cite{12ways}.
+For example, the mathematical theory has shown that the Parareal algorithm (as many other parallel-in-time methods) is either unstable or inefficient when applied to hyperbolic problems~\cite{pararealeigenvalues, pararealadvection, pararealfluids}, therefore new ways to enhance it were developed~\cite{pararealenhanced1, pararealenhanced2, pararealenhanced3}.
+Yet, most of these new approaches have more overhead by design, leading to less efficiency and applicability.
+As an example, there is a phase-shift error arising from mismatches between the phase speed of coarse and fine propagator when solving hyperbolic problems~\cite{rup}.

-As an alternative, there exist methods such as paraexp~\cite{paraexp} and REXI~\cite{rexi} which do not require coarsening in time altogether.
+As an alternative, there exist methods such as paraexp~\cite{paraexp} and REXI~\cite{rexi} which do not require coarsening in time.
 Another parallel-in-time approach, which can be used without the need to coarsen, are iterative methods based on $\alpha$-circulant preconditioners for ``all-at-once'' systems of partial differential equations (PDEs).
 This particular preconditioner is diagonalizable, resulting in decoupled systems across the time-steps, and early results indicate that these methods will also work for hyperbolic problems.
-It can be applied as preconditioners to GMRES or MINRES solvers~\cite{mcdonlad2016, mcdonald2018, epsilonpeople} while other variants can be seen as a special versions of Parareal \cite{paradiag} or simple preconditioned Richardson iterations~\cite{slw2021}.
-While many of these approaches show very promising results from a theoretical point of view, their efficient parallel implementations are often not demonstrated, not straightforward and, potentially, not possible.
+The $\alpha$-circulant preconditioner can be used to accelerate GMRES or MINRES solvers~\cite{mcdonlad2016, mcdonald2018, epsilonpeople} while other variants can be interpreted as special versions of Parareal \cite{paradiag} or preconditioned Richardson iterations~\cite{slw2021}.
+In general, parallel-in-time solvers relying on the diagonalizable $\alpha$-circulant preconditioner can be categorized as ``ParaDiag'' algorithms \cite{pint_web, para_DIAG, para_DIAG_simax}.
+While many of these approaches show very promising results from a theoretical point of view, their parallel implementations are often not demonstrated and can be challenging to implement efficiently in parallel.
 Selecting parameters, finding efficient communication strategies, and performing fair comparisons to sequential methods~\cite{12ways} are only three of many challenges in this regard.